Leaders of China, Japan say it is important to develop ties | Law-Order

 Leaders of China, Japan say it is important to develop ties

-I hope to work with you to build constructive and stable Japan-China relations" to reach that goal, he said.

-Chinese President Xi Jinping and Japanese Prime Minister Fumio Kishida said on Thursday it was important to take bilateral relations in a positive direction as they marked 50 years since normalising diplomatic ties amid rising tensions in the region.
+Chinese President Xi Jinping and Japanese Prime Minister Fumio Kishida said on Thursday it was important to take bilateral relations in a positive direction as the two leaders marked 50 years of normalised diplomatic ties amid rising tensions.

 "Japan and China share a great responsibility to achieve peace and prosperity in the region and world," Kishida said in the message to Xi.
 "In view of the next 50 years ...
 I hope to work with you to build constructive and stable Japan-China relations" to reach that goal, he said.